Click topic to jump to related questions:

 - The department agrees to accept responsibility for managing data security risks in consultation with departmental or campus security personnel

-How do designated departmental reviewers access submissions for review?
+How do designated departmental approvers/reviewers access submissions for review?

 All designated reviewers and approvers are notified by email when a submission is ready for review.
 This email contains a link to the IRBIS (i.e., IRB-Information System) home page where the online submission can be reviewed.
-The instructions are also found here.
+See instructions.

 Can a Department Approver review a study on which he or she is named as study personnel, but is not the PI?

-Must both the Home and Administering Department conduct a pre-IRB review?
+Must both the Home and Administering Department approve?

 How is a departmental approval indicated?